History and Founder Biography:

 In 1992, Mr. Hawkeye sent information regarding fiberglass toxicity to every acoustical consultant in the country so they would be properly informed.
 Not one response was received back.
 After so-called acoustical experts specify these very harmful products, they are paid for their consult but don’t take responsibility for the quality of the manufacture or installation of the fabric-wrapped fiberglass so-called acoustical panels, nor the sound quality of the finished room.
 If the project fails acoustically, it becomes the contractor's fault and responsibility.

 Acoustical consultants charge a consulting fee because they don’t manufacture or install anything.
 Most architects, designers, builders, and developers have little or no knowledge of acoustics so they rely mostly on acoustical consultants, who know almost nothing about acoustical absorption.
-Architects certainly cannot specify safe, effective products to solve acoustical problems correctly if the consultant is providing the incorrect or inadequate specification.
+Architects certainly cannot specify safe, effective products to solve acoustical problems correctly if the consultant is providing incorrect or inadequate specifications.

 Mr. Hawkeye set out to change the standards.
 He started by offering his acoustical solution design expertise on all projects at no charge.
 He is the only one to do this in this field.
 Now architects could get reliable, accurate acoustical design help free of charge.
 This amounts to millions of dollars in savings for the architectural community.
-Mr. Hawkeye is regarded by customer and colleagues as the most knowledgeable acoustical expert in this field.
+Mr. Hawkeye is regarded by customers and colleagues as the most knowledgeable acoustical expert in this field.
 He is the strongest advocate in the acoustics field directing architects and builders to use only eco-materials and to discontinue the use of dangerous fiberglass materials.

-Today, with a better understanding of the detrimental effects of a noisy environment, its clear to see the need for proper acoustically tuned spaces is invaluable.
+Today, with a better understanding of the detrimental effects of a noisy environment, it's clear to see the need for proper acoustically tuned spaces is invaluable.
 Speaker and sound expert, Julian Treasure explained the effects of distractions and noise in his informative TED talk, “Why Architects Need to Use Their Ears” http://www.ted.com/talks/julian_treasure_why_architects_need_to_use_their_ear

 As stated by Founder, Nico Hawkeye: